oksdolm/RMA/README.md

 # RMA
-Implementation of Relational Matrix Algebra in MonetDB
+Implementation of selected Relational Matrix Algebra operations in MonetDB